velaia/fasthtml_fungi_2/README.md

 ## Installation

+* Clone this git repository, e.g. using `git clone --depth 1 https://github.com/velaia/fasthtml_fungi_2`

 ### Using Rye

-* Clone this git repository
 * Make sure to [have rye installed](https://rye.astral.sh/guide/installation/) (together with `uv` it's pip on steroids (and more)!)
 * `cd fasthtml_fungi_2` into the cloned repository
 * `rye sync`